ebeRcca/python-assignments/README.md

 ## Overview
 This repository contains a prototype of a simple staff requisition system developed in two parts:

-- Part A: A functional (procedural) stage
+- Part A: functional (procedural) stage
-- Part B: An object-oriented (OOP) stage
+- Part B: object-oriented (OOP) stage

 Each part implements the requisition workflow using a different software design approach.